ewized/y4k-utilities/README.md

 You will need to have [git] install on your computer;
 If you are on Windows, it is recommended that you select linux like environment.

-> git clone <URL> utilities
+> git clone URL git@github.com:ewized/y4k-utilities.git

 ## Building

-To build this project all you need to have [gradle] and [JDK].
+To build this project all you need to have [JDK] 8.
 With in gradle the project's default tasks will handle picky things.
-It is recommended to use `--daemon` this will allow for faster compiling.
-For even faster compiling you can select a module to build `-p core`.
+For even faster compiling you can select a module to build `:core:assemble`.
 This will compile every thing that it needs and nothing else.

-> gradle --daemon
+> ./gradlew assemble

 ## Docker

 If you want to spin up a quick docker instance to test the plugin, clone this repo and run the following command.
 You must run this command after you have compiled the code.
-If you know how Docker works we host this image on [Docker Hub](https://hub.docker.com/r/year4000/utilities/).
+If you know how Docker works we host this image on [GitHub Packages](https://github.com/ewized/y4k-utilities/packages).

+> docker login -u USERNAME -p TOKEN docker.pkg.github.com
+> docker pull docker.pkg.github.com/ewized/y4k-utilities/utilities:spongevanilla
-> docker-compose run -p 25565:25565 --rm spongevanilla
+> docker run -p 25565:25565 --rm utilities

 ## Output